 - Resolving cases related to minors committing an offence faster

 - Accountability of functionaries

-To make the statute purely authentic, the support in terms of provisions extended to this act by the Constitution of India, where the core idea revolves around granting freedom to children from abuse and exploitation, is as follows:
+To ensure the statute is purely authentic, the provisions extended to this act by the Constitution of India, where the core idea revolves granting freedom to children from abuse and exploitation, is as follows: